adithyaiyer1999/adithyaiyer1999.github.io/_posts/2022-3-23-BooksIloved.md

 title: Books that most inspired me
 ---

-I've had far too many people who have asked me for book reccommendations, and the everpresent question- "Which book should I start reading if I want to develop a reading habit?".
+I've had far too many people who have asked me for book recommendations, and the ever present question- "Which book should I start reading if I want to develop a reading habit?".
 This post/blog lists down the books which most shaped my reading habits and preferences.
 A good chunk of these could be ones which I read when I was a teen, but I think that was when I figured out what genre I loved the most, what writing style I preferred and which authors I found most inspiring.
-I've read faar too much non-fiction in the last 5 years (univ days), so tread with caution if my state of mind in uni influences these books.
+I've read far too much non-fiction in the last 5 years (univ days), so tread with caution if my state of mind in uni influences these books.
 I love fantasy as a genre- so take my praise for fantasy authors with a pinch of salt, I cannot stop talking fantasy series.
 I'll break it down into genres(5 for each), for easy stratification.

 # Fiction - Solo Books